 How can I know that the company I want to do business with is genuine?

 Make sure that only give your details to sites which use encryption.
 You can tell whether they do this by clicking on the padlock or key at the bottom of the screen.
 This will tell you whether the site's got an encryption certificate, and what level of security they've got.
 Of course, a certificate doesn't mean the business is legit, but it does mean that the connection between you and it is secure.Learn more about credit card fraud

 What should I do if I lose my card or it's stolen or I suspect someone has used it fraudulently?

-Lines are open seven days a week, Monday to Friday 8am to 9pm, Saturday 9am to 5pm and Sunday 10am to 6pm.
+Lines are open six days a week, Monday to Friday 8am to 6pm and Saturday 9am to 4pm.
+We are closed on Sunday.